Death of Naya Rivera: Search and recovery

 On July 11 and 12, Rivera's parents and stepfather, brother Mychal Rivera, ex-husband Ryan Dorsey and close friend and Glee co-star Heather Morris joined the search team at the lake.
 Morris had wanted to conduct her own search around the shoreline, and was in contact with the sheriff's captain in charge of the search, Eric Buschow, whom she already knew, several times.
 The sheriff's office dissuaded more civilians from trying to search because of dangerous terrain.
 They restated that they were searching on land as well as in the lake.
 On July 11, the sheriff's office had announced that other counties and a private contractor were assisting with the search.

 On July 13, it was announced that a body had been found floating in Lake Piru by divers when the search resumed in the morning, at around 9:30 a.m.; the body was confirmed to be Rivera's at a press conference held later that day.
 Buschow told the media that the body had been found just north of Diablo Cove, and the sheriff's office stated that it was likely the body had been trapped in vegetation underwater before resurfacing.
 Rivera was officially declared dead on July 13, which is reflected on her death certificate, though this document does state that she died "within minutes".

 On July 14, the Ventura County medical examiner released an autopsy report stating that the cause of death was an accidental drowning and that there was no evidence of injury or intoxication.
 The complete toxicology report was made public on September 11, 2020.
-It said that small amounts of prescription medications for anxiety – amphetamine and diazepam – were found in Rivera's system, as well as caffeine.
+It said that small amounts of prescription medications for ADHD and anxiety – amphetamine and diazepam – were found in Rivera's system, as well as caffeine.
 She also had a negligible blood alcohol content at the time of her death.
 The autopsy concluded that none of these factors led to intoxication or contributed to her death.